ELF: A Family of Encoder-Free ECG-Language Models: Related Work

 \subsection{ECG-Language Models}

-The automation of ECG analysis is advancing toward generative approaches with ELMs \cite{han2025signalimagesymbolicexploring}.
-Previous ECG classification systems are limited to outputting probability scores for a fixed set of diagnostic labels \cite{qiu-etal-2023-transfer, hannun_2019_cardiologistlevel, pmlr-v225-qiu23a, Martin2021RealtimeFS, Strodthoff2021DeepLF, liu2024zeroshotecgclassificationmultimodal, na2024guidingmaskedrepresentationlearning, choi2023ecgbert, jin2025readingheartlearningecg}.
+The automation of ECG analysis is advancing toward generative approaches with ELMs \citep{han2025signalimagesymbolicexploring}.
+Previous ECG classification systems are limited to outputting probability scores for a fixed set of diagnostic labels \citep{qiu-etal-2023-transfer, hannun_2019_cardiologistlevel, pmlr-v225-qiu23a, Martin2021RealtimeFS, Strodthoff2021DeepLF, liu2024zeroshotecgclassificationmultimodal, na2024guidingmaskedrepresentationlearning, choi2023ecgbert, jin2025readingheartlearningecg}.
 In contrast, ELMs can process both text and ECG inputs and generate free-form textual responses conditioned on the given input.
-Thus, ELMs not only inherit the capabilities of classification systems but also extend them to more general tasks, such as human interaction through text and clinically relevant applications like ECG waveform analysis, patient context inference, and treatment planning.
+Thus, ELMs not only inherit the capabilities of classification systems but also extend them to more general tasks, such as conversational question answering and clinically relevant applications like ECG waveform analysis, patient context inference, and treatment planning.
 This broad potential motivates the transition from classification-based ECG analysis to generative approaches with ELMs.